jorodgrz/GW_Formation_Channels_ML/README.md

 If either criterion fails, the scientific hypothesis is rejected.

-## Why This Matters
+## Scientific Motivation

-- GW catalogs now require joint astrophysics + ML pipelines to separate formation-channel populations with quantified uncertainty.
+- GW catalogs need joint astrophysics + ML to separate formation-channel populations with quantified uncertainty.
-- Multi-code population synthesis exposes model systematics that routinely dominate inference but are rarely treated explicitly.
+- Multi-code population synthesis surfaces simulator systematics that single-code studies miss.
-- This repo provides falsifiable hypotheses, reproducible pipelines, and AWS-ready tooling for community-scale ensemble generation.
-- Cross-modal interpretability (attention + causal ranking) ties ML predictions back to the underlying stellar-physics knobs.
+- Domain alignment and explicit falsification tests guard against overconfident inference when simulator disagreement dominates observations.

+### Overview & Motivation

+Multi-code gravitational-wave formation-channel inference pipeline that combines population-synthesis simulators (COMPAS, COSMIC, POSYDON planned), detector selection modeling, a domain-adaptation layer, and simulation-based inference.
+The simulators act as an ensemble of Bayesian priors; the neural density estimator learns posteriors over astrophysical hyperparameters and channel fractions using aligned real (GWTC-4) and simulated observations.
+Realism: rapid and detailed binary evolution, cosmology- and metallicity-aware selection, and neural density estimation already standard in the field.
+Novelty: explicit multi-code epistemic quantification, domain adaptation to close the simulator-to-reality gap, and built-in falsification tests that reject the model when code disagreement dominates or common-envelope (α_CE) signatures fail to appear.

 ## Intended Audience